HypothesisWorks/hypothesis/docs/intro.rst

 2. Perform some operations on the data.
 3. Assert something about the result.

-Usually this takes the form of deciding on invariants that your code should satisfy and asserting that they always hold, but you can also just modify your existing unit tests to be a bit more general.
+Usually this takes the form of deciding on invariants, or guarantees, that your code should satisfy and asserting that they always hold.
+The simplest example of a guarantee is that for all inputs your code shouldn't throw an exception, or should only throw a particular type of exception.
+Other examples of guarantees could be things like that after removing a user from a project they are no longer on the project, or that if you serialize and then deserialize an object you get the same object back.

 ----------
 An example
 ----------

-Suppose we've written a `run length encoding <http://en.wikipedia.org/wiki/Run-length_encoding>`_ system and we want to test it out.
+Suppose we've written a `run length encoding
+<http://en.wikipedia.org/wiki/Run-length_encoding>`_ system and we want to test
+it out.

 We have the following code which I took straight from the `Rosetta Code <http://rosettacode.org/wiki/Run-length_encoding>`_ wiki (OK, I removed some commented out code and fixed the formatting, but there are no functional modifications):

 .. code:: python